Best RX 6500 XT Graphics Card

 Thermals And Acoustics

-Overall, a frosty and serene card.
+Overall, a neat and peaceful card.

 Which RX 6500 XT Should You Get?